-Whether you are starting/expanding a new business or needing assistance for an existing business, entrepreneurs can diminish risks, and thereby increase the chance of success, with planning and preparation.
+Whether starting a new business or growing/expanding an existing business, you can reduce risks, and thereby increase the chance of success, with planning and preparation.
 The information provided below will help you get started.

 STEP 1: Develop a business plan